Imagine not having to stuff medicine into your child when they are sick!

 4 Tips for giving tinctures to children

-- Babies can receive the tincture through the mother’s milk or in a bottle. (check to dose below)
+- Babies can receive the tincture through the mother’s milk during breastfeeding or in a bottle. (check to dose below)

 - Toddlers love taking tinctures with a fun straw or a syringe. (see the picture of my daughter giving my son a tincture)

 - For pregnancy and young children, you can pour boiling water over the tincture to dissipate the alcohol.
 Let cool completely and add juice for children to disguise the taste if needed.

 - If you are using a full-strength tincture or the taste is not great, add Elderberry or Lemon Balm Glycerite to sweeten the medicine.